bcgov/aries-vcr-issuer-controller/issuer_controller/test/RUNNING_TESTS.md

 3 `pwd` should show 'home/indy/' and `ls` should show the contents of  _/issuer_controller_ folder.

 4 run `pytest` to get test results.

+## Reporting Test Coverage

+One user of the template has built a github action to execute and report test coverage to code climate, that example can be found [here](https://github.com/bcgov/mines-digital-trust/blob/develop/.github/workflows/code_climate.yml)